bahrus/pdpu/README.md

 The two components are combined into one IIFE.js file, p-d.p-u.js which totals ~2.1KB minified and gzipped.

-## Deluxe version [untested]
+## Deluxe version [partially untested]

 Another custom element, p-d-x, extends p-d and adds these additional features;

 1)  You can specify adding / removing a css class.
 2)  You can specify a nested path that needs setting.
 3)  You can  specify multiple properties that need setting on the same element, more compactly.
 4)  You can observe attribute changes, in lieue of listening for an event.
+5)  You can debug the event handler by adding attribute "debug"

-p-d, p-u and p-d-x, when combined into a single file, totals ~2.4KB minified and gzipped.
+p-d, p-u and p-d-x, when combined into a single file, totals ~2.5KB minified and gzipped.

 ## Install the Polymer-CLI